Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 The following are items that are essential to running a campaign in the setting of Morgenfell.

 {% include expansion_items.html %}

+# Chapter 7: Races
+The following are races of creatures that live in Morgenfell after centuries of the Arcane Dictum's establishment.

+{% include expansion_races.html %}